Declaration (Red album): Critical reception

-The album generally received critical acclaim from critics who praised the band's return to form and the heavier side of the album.
+Declaration received critical acclaim; critics praised the band's return to form and the heavier side of the album, while some expressed disappointment that the album did not include any ballads, whereas all their previous releases did.

 Jesus Freak Hideout rated the album 4.5 out of 5 stars and stated: "Declaration may just be a new standard for Red.
 An emotional ballad akin to 'Of These Chains' and 'Hymn for the Missing' would have been a welcome inclusion, but as it stands, this is quite easily the rock album to beat this year.
 Existing fans will be thrilled and it may even win over a few new converts.
 However you choose to listen, I highly recommend you do."
 In his review for Riff magazine, Max Heilman wrote, "These guys could have given in to trends, or at least laid off the classical element, but they know what works best for them.
 You can't help but buy into the emotional breadth Declaration lays out—from its heaviest breakdowns to the extravagant orchestral sonics—that lays it to rest.
 Without label constraints to hold it back, it's great to hear Red elevating the post-grunge and nu-metal far beyond expectation."
 Rock 'N' Load praised the album saying, "A stunning effort from the Nashville outfit, Declaration is an album that should be on everyone's radar.
 A stellar effort from RED could well be their finest recording to date."